-Lumenique is the art and design studio of Kevin L Willmorth.
-He began his professional life in 1977 as a Graphic Artist and Photographer.
-In 1981 he entered architectural lighting design as a staff designer, then in 1985 opened his first Lighting Design Consulting firm.
-Lumenique was formed in 1986, and later estrablished as a design studio in 1996, to create artistic works for lighting customers and art gallery exhibition.
+Lumenique is my art and design studio.
+I began my professional life in 1977 as a Graphic Artist and Photographer in the USAF.
+In 1981 I entered architectural lighting design as a staff designer, then in 1985 opened my first Lighting Design Consulting firm.
+Lumenique was formed in 1986, and later established as a design studio in 1996, to create artistic works for lighting customers and art gallery exhibition.
 My first works were for ighting design customers desirous of products that were not available.

-From 1990 to 2006, Kevin pursued lighting product development through design leadership roles for luminaire manufacturers.
-In this time, he produced designs for hundreds of new products and 14 patented products for leading lighting product manufacturers.
+From 1990 to 2006, I pursued lighting product development through design leadership roles for luminaire manufacturers.
+In this time, I produced designs for hundreds of new products and and was awarded 14 patents for leading lighting product manufacturers.
 In 2006, I returned to Lumenique to provide freelance design and product development - focused on emerging solid-state technologies.

-"As a consultant, I had an opportunity to assist several forward thinking organizations, start-ups, and technology providers - affording me greater range of experience than I could have realized within any one organization."
+As a consultant, I had an opportunity to assist several forward thinking organizations, start-ups, and technology providers - affording me greater range of experience than I could have realized within any one organization.

 In 2010, I created 53 unique functioning SSL products in 52 weeks as an exercise in the creative use of technology.
 Driven by a passion for both art and light, I returned Lumenique on its origins, focused exclusively on lighted artwork in 2019.
-I have a strong effinity for both architectural design and machine elements, which can be seen in my past work.
+I have a strong affinity for both architectural design and machine elements, which can be seen in my past work.
 Being a small studio is where I am most comfortable, it provides me the flexibility to explore new ideas and inspirations.
 Through Lumenique, I design and create sculptural portable lighting to deliver a unique experience of art and light.

 What I Can Do for You at Lumenique